My boyfriend and I haven’t really had sex, but when we were hooking up just the tip went in. Now I’m really worried—am I

 This means that there is no medical definition of virginity.
 Instead, culture determines what virginity is.
 This is why health care providers will never ask if you’re a virgin.
 Instead, they’ll ask if you’re sexually active.

 As you’ve discovered for yourself, the definition of virginity is not simple.
 This is (partly) because the definition of sex isn’t simple.
 Many people think someone loses their virginity when they have penis-in-vagina (PIV) sex.
 However, there are lots of types of sex such as oral, manual (aka “fingering,” or “giving a hand job”), and anal.
 Many people also use toys like vibrators, or masturbate (meaning they touch themselves for sexual pleasure).

 Do you think these activities “count” as “losing your virginity”?
 Why or why not?
 It’s great to ask yourself these questions because part of being sexually healthy is understanding your own feelings, boundaries and values when it comes to sex (of ALL kinds).

 “Losing your virginity” can feel like a shameful or “dirty” thing.
 This is especially true if your family, religion or culture emphasizes virginity until marriage.
 Of course, waiting to have sex until you get married is a completely valid decision, and it very well might be the right decision for you.
 However, if you decide not to wait, that’s a valid decision too.
 Sex is a normal, healthy part of life so long as you do it safely and with enthusiastic consent.

-In fact, we don’t really like the term “losing your virginity” because it sounds so negative!
+The term “losing your virginity” can sound pretty negative!
 What are you actually “losing” when you have sex?
-Instead, when someone has sex for the first time we like to say that they’re making their sexual debut.
+Instead, when someone has sex for the first time we like to say that they’re making their sexual debut, or becoming sexually active.